ntwcklng/frame/README.md

  $ frame react my-awesome-new-project

-– Create a new Preact Project and initialize git
+– Create a new Preact Project and skip git

- $ frame preact my-awesome-preact-project --git
+ $ frame preact my-awesome-preact-project --skip-git

+– Create a new React Project and skip npm install

+  $ frame react my-awesome-preact-project --skip-install

 ```